ibm-blockchain-wsc/ImmersionWorkshop/docs/vscode-part2.md

 value.

-As an example, if a paper was issued at a face value of 10M USD for a 6-month term at 2% interest then it could be bought for 9.8M USD (10M -- 2%) by another company or bank who are happy to bear the risk that the issuer will not default.
+As an example, if a paper was issued at a face value of 10M USD for a 6-month term at 2% interest then it could be bought for 9.8M USD (10M less 2%) by another company or bank who is willing to bear the risk that the issuer will not default.
 Once the term is up, then the paper could be redeemed or sold back to the issuer for its full face value of 10M USD.
 Between buying and redemption, the paper can be bought or sold between